 The layout of El Cuajilote reflects the natural topography of the surrounding mountains and the site, along with its sister city Vega de la Pea, was a ceremonial and trading center between theAztec cultures of the Altiplano and the coastal cultures of what is now Veracruz.
 One of several ruins along the rivers of Veracruz, Cuajilote was discovered in 1992.
 It’s believed that the site was inhabited by Nawa Indians, who considered it an important site for fertility worship.
 No one yet knows for sure how old these ruins are, although they do predate Mexico’s great Mayan civilisations.

 Veracruz was the first place Cortes landed when he came to the Americas in april 1519.
 By 1523, all of the Gulf Coast was in Spanish hands.

-The Pilot Film crew worked with Eco Expeciones de Far Flung Adventures, the Mexican arm of Far Flung Adventures.
+The Pilot crew worked with Eco Expeciones de Far Flung Adventures, the Mexican arm of Far Flung Adventures.

 Expediciones de Far Flung Adventures

 Texas 79852 USA